In broad strokes, we have organized the Q1 2020 roadmap in the following areas:

 In Q1, you can look for us to double-down on the marketplace with three new releases.

 If you use Gtmhub, you know OKRs are just the start.
 Driving growth via Insights (and Dynamic Key Results) really leverages the power of OKRs.
 So, we are taking the marketplace to the next level and adding Insights.
 You’ll be able to access hundreds of out-of-the-box Insights and connect them to your OKRs with a simple click.

 Want to track the number of closed epics in JIRA?
 Perhaps you want to know the size of the pipeline in SalesForce in real time?
 No problem – just install the Insight right from the Gtmhub Marketplace.

 Share your OKRs on Marketplace (Done)

 The first iteration of the marketplace was purposely limited when it comes to who can contribute, as we wanted to reduce the noise and manage curation.

-Share your Insights on Marketplace (In progress)
+Share your Insights on Marketplace (Done)

 In early 2020, we’ll open the marketplace to submissions from all the users of Gtmhub.
 With these new additions, you will be able to create OKR and Insight templates for your team to use or even share them publicly.

 Automation is a big theme when talking about solving problems at scale.
 So far, Gtmhub has automated updating key results from over 150 3rd-party business systems (such as Salesforce, Jira, or Google Sheets).